temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ```
 <!--SNIPEND-->

-All the application components are there, but aren't running.
+All the application components are there, but they aren't running yet.
 Time to build a web server to interact with the app.

 ## Build the web server